cookpad/global-style-guides/stories/README.md

 1. `git start` to pick a story to work on from [Pivotal Tracker]()
 2.
- - TODO: `git wip` to submit a WIP pull request to ask for help or feedback
+ - TODO: `git wip` to submit a WIP pull request early to ask for help or feedback
  - `git finish` if done to submit a pull request for [code review](#code-review)
 3. After completing code review merge in GitHub and [deploy]()